Issi Dye: Career

 Changing his name by deed poll in 1969 to the "showbiz name" of Issi Dye, he had moderate success as a pop singer.
 His most successful hit was a song called "Incense", released in 1969.
 Other minor hits included "One Last Kiss", "Personality", "I Wonder Where You Are" and "I'm Counting On You".

 In 1970, Dye was ranked at #6 on the Go-Set pop poll.

 Throughout the 1970's, Dye regularly appeared on television programs including Bandstand, The Go!!
 Show, Kommotion, The Ernie Sigley Show, The Penthouse Club, The Maumill Show, Celebrity Squares and Happening '72.
-Dye performed on the very final episode of Happening '72, footage of which was discovered in 2022 and was subsequently restored and preserved by the National Film and Sound Archive.
+Dye performed on the final episode of Happening '72, footage of which was discovered in 2022 and was subsequently restored and preserved by the National Film and Sound Archive.
 Dye also performed on a television special in 1975 to celebrate the third anniversary of TattsLotto.

 Dye went on to host his own television programs including In Gear with Issi Dye, a fashion show on ABC TV and Issi Dye Presents Late Movies, an overnight block of films on the Nine Network.

 While hosting Issi Dye Presents Late Movies from the mid 1970's to the early 1980's, Dye garnered a cult following and became well known for his work on late night television.
 In what were essentially wraparound segments, Dye would introduce films but would also host live commercials with the owners of the advertising businesses coming into the studio to accompany Dye while he hosted the advertisements.
-His oft repeated phrase It's just a little after midnight... was ranked in a "Top Ten Lines from Australian TV" list, compiled by the Coodabeen Champions in 1987.
+When the comedy cabaret act North 2 Alaskans released a single, 'Gonks go Beat', in 1982 it featured a cover of Dye's first single, 'Incense', which quoted his advertising catchphrase 'Call Rita or myself'.
+Another oft repeated phrase It's just a little after midnight... was ranked in a "Top Ten Lines from Australian TV" list, compiled by the Coodabeen Champions in 1987.

 In the late 1980's, he relocated to the Gold Coast and began appearing on NRTV where he continued introducing late night movies on Friday nights as well as hosting a lotto draw.
-It was here where Dye helped organise a "vibe in" benefit for Steve Gilpin, the former lead singer of Mi-Sex who suffered serious injuries in a car accident near Mullumbimby but later died.
+It was there that Dye helped organise a "vibe in" benefit for Steve Gilpin, the former lead singer of Mi-Sex who suffered serious injuries in a car accident near Mullumbimby, but later died.

 Dye began starring in an Al Jolson tribute show in the late 1990's, touring nationally.

 After living on the Gold Coast for 15 years, Dye moved back to Melbourne in 2001.
-That same year, he continued touring with his Crooners and the Rat Pack and Best of Al Jolston shows.
+That same year, he continued touring with his shows Crooners and the Rat Pack and Best of Al Jolson.

 Personal life

-Dye is the father of three children, including radio presenter Bianca Dye whom he did a show with in 2007 called The Singing Yid and His Famous Kid.
+Dye is the father of three children, including radio presenter Bianca Dye, with whom he performed a show in 2007 called The Singing Yid and His Famous Kid.